zuozhenggh/learning-library/developer-library/converged-db-on-premises/nodejs/env-setup-nodejs.md

 # Oracle Node.js

-## Steps:#
+## Before You Begin

- **Node-js Application Environment setup**

- **Before You Begin**

-This lab walks you through the steps to build an application Node-js with Docker image on an Oracle Cloud Compute instance.
+This lab walks you through the steps to connect to an Oracle Database running in a Docker container on an Oracle Cloud Compute instance.
+You can connect the Oracle Database instance using any client you wish.
+In this lab, you'll connect using Oracle SQLDeveloper.

-**Background**

-A Docker image contains all of the necessary code to execute an application for a host kernel.
-In this lab, you will pull the Docker image from OCI registry for Application.

-**What Do You Need?**

--	An Oracle Cloud paid account or free trial.
-To sign up for a trial account with $300 in credits for 30 days, click here.
+### Prerequisites
+This lab assumes you have completed the following labs:
+- Lab 1:  Login to Oracle Cloud
--	SSH keys
+- Lab 2:  Generate SSH Key

--	OCI image and Docker will be the pre-installed with image.
+## Step 1: Start Docker and Run Node.js application

 1. Start Docker by using below command